jsgroth/jgb/README.md

 # jgb

+**Note: This emulator has been largely obsoleted by the Game Boy core in [my multi-system emulator](https://github.com/jsgroth/jgenesis), but this emulator does still support two features that one does not:**
+* MBC7 cartridges (_Kirby Tilt 'n' Tumble_)
+* MBC5 rumble support (e.g. _Pokemon Pinball_)

+---

 An attempt at writing a Game Boy emulator.

 jgb is a cross-platform low-level Game Boy \[Color\] emulator with no game-specific logic or game-specific hacks.
 It is not completely cycle-accurate due to CPU emulation being instruction-based rather than cycle-based, but it should be able to run the vast majority of licensed Game Boy and Game Boy Color games.